 Huang launched the company as an alternative to wholesale clubs by not requiring customers to pay membership fees.
 To support growing demand from business customers, Boxed Wholesale has been introducing such breakroom products as organic, non-GMO and gluten-free foods.

 Boxed reported 2018 sales of $141.12 million, up 26% from $112.0 million in 2017, according to the Internet Retailer 2019 Top 1000 ranking of U.S. online merchants.
 The ranking also notes that Boxed posted a compound annual growth rate of 69.8% from 2014 to 2018.

 Wilson, who joined Amazon in 2011, was vice president of Amazon Supply when it launched in 2012 as Amazon’s first online marketplace portal dedicated to B2B transactions.
 He continued as Amazon’s head of B2B ecommerce as Amazon Supply transitioned in April 2015 into Amazon Business.
-Amazon Supply had only featured products from third-party sellers, but at Amazon Business, Amazon itself became a seller of record competing with third-party sellers.
+Amazon Supply had only featured products sold only by Amazon as the seller-of-record, but at Amazon Business, it greatly expanded product offerings by opening the site to third-party sellers.
 Amazon Business also expanded on account services and selling features available to sellers.

 Wilson’s growth formula worked for Amazon Business, as it quickly hit $1 billion in gross merchandise sales and, by 2018, had hit an annualized rate of $10 billion.
 Earlier this year, industry analysts projected that Amazon Business would exceed $20 billion in total gross merchandise sales within two years.